robinrendle/robinrendle.com/_posts/2020-07-30-a-problem-of-trust.md

 country: California
 extract: The virus has found other forms of weakness.
 ---
-When the pandemic hit, it wasn’t just attacking our bodies.
-Instead, it had found a weakness in the unbreakable social bonds that we share with one another.
+It wasn’t just attacking our bodies.
+Instead, the pandemic had found a weakness in the unbreakable social bonds that we share with one another.
 Our need to hold someone, to hug them, to be close to another person, anyone, even a stranger.
 But now, as cases in Europe are falling and the pandemic is still devastating us here in the States, I realize that the virus attacks more than just our bodies and the social bonds between us.

 The virus has found other forms of weakness.